dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 We’ve also seen some organizations prefer to organize their dev databases by branch name.
 This requires implementing similar logic in `generate_database_name()` instead of the `generate_schema_name()` macro.
 By default, dbt will not automatically create the databases.

-Refer to the [Tips and tricks](/guides/customize-schema-alias?step=5) section on the next page to learn more.
+Refer to the [Tips and tricks](/guides/customize-schema-alias?step=5) section to learn more.

 <File name='macros/generate_schema_name.sql'>